anyahush/protect-our-planet-quiz/README.md

 | [Mobile Quiz Page](assets/images/readme/wireframes/ms2-quiz-mobile.png) | [Tablet Quiz Page](assets/images/readme/wireframes/ms2-quiz-tablet.png) | [Desktop Quiz Page](assets/images/readme/wireframes/ms2-quiz-desktop.png) |
 ### Changes to Wireframes

+1. Navbar
+    - The navabar was removed during the initial development stage and a home button used instead.
+2. Social Media Links
+    - In the initial wireframes social media links were included.
+During development it was decided that social media links are not appropriate at this stage as the primary age demographic being targeted is 8-12 year old children.
+3. Logo/ Favicon
+    - During development the  use of a logo or favicon was removed as it was deemed by the developer not to provide value to the user.
+If the site is developed further in the future, along with a Protect Our Planet brand, a logo may be revisited.

 ## Surface Plane

 ### Colour Scheme